almereyda/awesome-starred/by-topic-sorted.md

 ## lua

-- [leandromoreira/cdn-up-and-running](https://github.com/leandromoreira/cdn-up-and-running) - CDN Up and Running - an introduction about how modern CDNs work
+- [leandromoreira/cdn-up-and-running](https://github.com/leandromoreira/cdn-up-and-running) - CDN Up and Running - Building a CDN from Scratch to Learn
 - [widelands/widelands](https://github.com/widelands/widelands) - Widelands is a free, open source real-time strategy game with singleplayer campaigns and a multiplayer mode.
 The game was inspired by Settlers II™ (© Bluebyte) but has significantly more variety and d
 - [viebel/klipse](https://github.com/viebel/klipse) - Klipse is a JavaScript plugin for embedding interactive code snippets in tech blogs.
 - [Spellsweaver/Hexfield](https://github.com/Spellsweaver/Hexfield) - Hexagonal field simulation in Love2d